Amir Johnson

-Amir Jalla Johnson (born May 1, 1987) is an American professional basketball player who last played for the NBA G League Ignite of the NBA G League.
+Amir Jalla Johnson (born May 1, 1987) is an American professional basketball coach and former player who is a player development coach for the Los Angeles Clippers of the National Basketball Association (NBA).
 He has previously played for the Detroit Pistons, the team that selected Johnson in the second round of the 2005 NBA draft, as well as the Toronto Raptors, Boston Celtics and Philadelphia 76ers.

 Early life

 Born in Los Angeles, Johnson grew up mainly in South Central Los Angeles, but also spent time as a child in Harbor City and Watts.
 Despite being tall and athletic, Johnson struggled to find a place on a high school basketball team.
 His freshman year was split at two schools (Pacific Hills, Narbonne), neither of which featured him on the court.
 From there, he enrolled at Verbum Dei High School, where he enjoyed a solid inaugural season of high school basketball as a sophomore in 2002–03.
 He then transferred to Westchester High School but was forced to sit out his junior year of 2003–04.
 He made up for lost time as a senior in 2004–05 as he was named the 2005 California Mr. Basketball after leading Westchester to a state title.
 He was subsequently named a McDonald's All-American and appeared in the 2005 Boys Game.

 Considered a four-star recruit by Rivals.com, Johnson was listed as the No. 7 power forward and the No. 29 player in the nation in 2005.

 Despite committing to play for the University of Louisville, Johnson decided to skip college and declared for NBA draft.